yasirkula/UnityDynamicPanels/README.md

 ### DynamicPanelsCanvas

+`string ID { get; set; }`: a unique identifier for this canvas.
+It is used in the serialization system

 `void ForceRebuildLayoutImmediate()`: immediately rebuilds the layout of the Dynamic Panels Canvas, if it is dirty.
 This process involves a couple of steps: elements in groups are validated (elements that no longer belong to that group are removed, empty child groups are deleted, etc.), minimum sizes are calculated, bounds of the elements are recalculated and so on.
 This step is quite processor intensive and therefore is not immediately called when e.g. a group is changed.
 Rather, it is called on LateUpdate to process everything in a batch (it is only called if something has changed).
 But this brings out an issue: if you are modifying the layout via Scripting API, you won't be able to access the correct size/position/minimum size values of layout elements (panels/panel groups), resize them in the same frame that you modify them (resizes happen instantly and do not count as modification, but the layout should be up-to-date) or iterate through the elements of a panel group correctly.
-To solve this issue, you can simply call this function after modifying the layout to rebuild it immediately.
+To solve this issue, you can simply call this function after modifying the layout to rebuild it immediately

+`void SaveLayout()`: shorthand for *PanelSerialization.SerializeCanvas*

+`void LoadLayout()`: shorthand for *PanelSerialization.DeserializeCanvas*

+### PanelSerialization

+This helper class can save&load the layout of a dynamic canvas via binary serialization at runtime.
+In the serialized data, tabs are referenced by their IDs, so these IDs should remain consistent.
+To test serialization in Unity editor while in Play mode, right click the DynamicPanelsCanvas component and select "*Save Layout*" or "*Load Layout*".

+`static byte[] SerializeCanvasToArray( DynamicPanelsCanvas canvas )`: serializes the current state of the panels inside the canvas and returns the serialized data.
+You are responsible for storing this data in a storage

+`static void DeserializeCanvasFromArray( DynamicPanelsCanvas canvas, byte[] data )`: deserializes the serialized data and restores the saved state of the panels

+`static void SerializeCanvas( DynamicPanelsCanvas canvas )`: internally calls *SerializeCanvasToArray* and saves the data to *PlayerPrefs* (using the *ID* of the canvas as key)

+`static void DeserializeCanvas( DynamicPanelsCanvas canvas )`: if a saved data for the canvas exists in *PlayerPrefs*, loads it and then calls *DeserializeCanvasFromArray* internally

 ### PanelNotificationCenter